 Cerebral palsy doesn’t get worse as time passes, but often symptoms aren’t noticed right away.
 For example, you won’t know that a 3-month-old can’t walk, so symptoms are usually recognized later.

-At every scheduled visit, the doctor will check to see if your baby is keeping up with his milestones or if he’s delayed.
-He’ll watch how your baby moves to see if it’s the normal range.
-And he’ll ask if you have any concerns.
+At every scheduled visit, the doctor will check to see if your baby is keeping up with their milestones or if they're delayed.
+They’ll watch how your baby moves to see if it’s the normal range.
+And they’ll ask if you have any concerns.

 Your doctor can measure subtle changes over time.
 It may be harder for a doctor to know for sure if a 9-month-old has a delay than if a 2½-year-old has a delay, because it’s more likely that an earlier delay will be less obvious than a later one.
 This is why some children aren’t diagnosed until they’re older.
 Most children with cerebral palsy are diagnosed by the time they’re 2 years old.
-But if your baby’s symptoms are mild, he might not be diagnosed before he’s 4 or 5.
+But if your baby’s symptoms are mild, they might not be diagnosed before they’re 4 or 5.

-When a doctor suspects that your child has CP, he may suggest that you see a specialist like a neurologist (an expert on the brain and nerves) or a doctor who has special training in child development.
+When a doctor suspects that your child has CP, they may suggest that you see a specialist like a neurologist (an expert on the brain and nerves) or a doctor who has special training in child development.

 The doctor will do a physical exam and watch your child’s movements.
-He’ll ask about your child’s health history, and he’ll want to hear any concerns that you have about the way your child moves.
-He may need to also order tests to check for problems.
+They’ll ask about your child’s health history, and they’ll want to hear any concerns that you have about the way your child moves.
+They may need to also order tests to check for problems.
 These include:

 - Blood tests.
 Other health problems may cause symptoms that can mimic CP.
 Your doctor may offer blood tests to rule out other conditions.

 - CT scan.
 Although rarely used anymore, a CT scan employs X-ray technology to create images of the brain.
 CT scans are only used to image the brain in cases of an emergency, such as trauma.

 - MRI uses a strong magnet, not X-rays.
 It uses no radiation and can produce higher-quality images than a CT scan.
 This can be helpful if the damage is hard to detect, but it may not always be needed.